Alumni Grant Scheme (AGS)

 Category 2: Follow-on Grant

 The Follow-on Grant is intended to scale-up or conduct follow-up activities of an AGS project.
-If alumni were previously awarded an AGS Project Grant, and they wish to continue delivering the project, they may apply for a Follow-on Grant of up to AUD $10,000.
+If alumni were previously awarded an AGS Project Grant and their project requires follow-up activities, they may apply for a Follow-on Grant of up to AUD $10,000.

-Note: Applicants will need to clearly demonstrate that their project is achieving the objectives stated in the original proposal if they wish to apply for a Follow-on Grant.
+Applicants will need to clearly demonstrate that their project is achieving the objectives stated in the previous project if they wish to apply for a Follow-on Grant.

 We welcome AGS projects that are innovative and offer alumni the opportunity to put their knowledge and skills to good use.
 We also have a strong commitment to supporting women, people with a disability and those who work or live in areas affected by disaster, and strongly encourage them to apply.
 Projects related to COVID-19 recovery effort are strongly encouraged.

 How to Apply AGS?

 The AGS is open to all Indonesian nationals who have graduated from a recognised Australian tertiary institution, including recipients of Australian Government scholarships, Government of Indonesia scholarships, and private fee-paying students.

 The AGS is also open to all Indonesian nationals who have completed short-term tertiary courses at registered Australian institutions through Australia Awards Fellowships and Short Courses and the Department of Immigration, Customs and Border Control ELICOS program.
 Indonesian nationals who have participated in Australian government hosted programs are also eligible to apply.